mpounsett/nagiosplugin/doc/api/index.rst

 The :mod:`nagiosplugin` module consists of several submodules which are discussed in detail as follows.
-Refer to the ":ref:`tutorials`" section for an introduction on how to use them for typical use cases.
+Refer to the ":ref:`tutorials`" section for an introduction on how to use them for typical plugins.

 .. toctree::

    core
    intermediate
+   auxiliary

 ..
 Style